 - Sudoku is an effective tool to detach yourself from the chaotic world and have some peace of mind– a feeling that remains for the rest of the day and proves effective in carrying out all the daily tasks.

-The best thing to do is give it a go
+The best thing to do is to give Sudoku a go

 Well, after all these opinions from scientists and puzzle solvers, there is only one thing we can advise you – try it!
 Spend half an hour of your time and see if a Sudoku is your cup of tea.
 Challenge yourself as part of your daily puzzling regimen.
 You will try something new, make a step towards preserving your brain health, and – something equally important – clear your mind and prepare it for the busy working day.